Espresso Machine Cleaning & Maintenance

 Purging the Group Head

 After you grind, tamp, and extract your espresso, it is important to immediately flush, or purge the group head.
 You can do this by simply taking your portafilter out as soon as you can after pulling your shot and wiping it clean.
 Then proceed to purge the group head for about 1-3 seconds to ensure all coffee grounds and oils are being flushed out of the screen.
 If you let the espresso grounds sit up in the group head, it will cause buildup.
-Even if your screen appears to be clean on the outside, the inside could look very different, which can be detrimental.
+Even if your screen appears to be clean on the outside, the inside could look very different, which can be detrimental for even extractions.

 Purging the Steam Wand